schauveau/lesyd/configuration.md

 That section is optional.
 When missing, the `mqtt_client` connection will be reused.

 **Warning:** An empty `mqtt_sydpower` section is not considered to be missing.
 It will use the default settings (i.e. `localhost`, port 1083, ...).

+### `tls` subsection

+TLS encryption is enabled when that subsection is found in a `mqtt_client` or `mqtt_sydpower` section.

+The entries in that subsection correspond to the argument of the `tls_set` and `tls_insecure` members of `paho.mqtt.client.Client`.
+See also https://eclipse.dev/paho/files/paho.mqtt.python/html/client.html#paho.mqtt.client.Client

+- `ca_certs`
+   - An optional path to the Certificate Authority certificate files that are to be treated as trusted by this client.
+If not set, the default certification authority of the system is used.

+- `certfile`
+   - An optional PEM encoded client certificate filename.
+Used with keyfile for client TLS based authentication

+- `keyfile`
+   - An optional PEM encoded client private keys filename.
+Used with certfile for client TLS based authentication

+- `keyfile_password`
+   - An optional password used when `keyfile` and `certfile` are encrypted.

+- `version`
+   - An optional string that describes a TLS version.
+   - Allowed values are `default`, `tlsv1.2`, `tlsv1.1` and `tlsv1`.

+- `ciphers`
+   - An optinal string describing the encryption ciphers that are allowed for this connection.
+   - If not set the default ciphers are used.

+- `insecure`
+   - When set to True, disable the verification of the server hostname in the server certificate.
+   - The default is False

 ## `devices` section